gamecip/em-fceux/README.md

 file system) to store the games, save data and save states.
 None of these are ever transmitted out from the client/browser.

+Emulator settings and keyboard bindings are stored in localStorage.
+Web Audio API is used for the audio.

-em-fceux implements NTSC emulation by modeling the composite YIQ signal output.
-The separation of luminance (Y) and chrominance (IQ/UV) is achieved with "1D comb filter" to reduce chroma fringing.
-The YIQ to RGB conversion is done in a shader.
+em-fceux implements NTSC signal emulation by modeling the composite YIQ output.
+The separation of YIQ luminance (Y) and chrominance (IQ/UV) is achieved with a technique known as "1D comb filter" which reduces chroma fringing compared to band or low-pass methods (and is also simple to implement).
+Under the hood, YIQ to RGB conversion relies on a large lookup table (texture) which is referenced in a fragment shader.

 ### LEGAL / OTHER ###